ThimotheeT/Jarvis/README.md

 # Jarvis

-Jarvis is a little dashbord, you can find everything you need, weather, timer, todo,..
+Jarvis is a little dashboard, you can find everything you need, weather, timer, todo,..

 Try your new personnal assistant.